Codartis/DiagramTool/help/v2/how-to-use.md

 * Right-click the **spinning circle icon** on the left side of the status bar → select **Cancel All Tasks**.

 <div align="center"><img src="images/CancelAllTasks.png" alt="Canceling background tasks"></div>

+### Progress and Cancellation for Large Diagram Changes

+Some operations — such as adding, removing, or clearing many items at once — briefly disable the diagram while they run.
+During these operations an overlay appears on the diagram showing progress:
+* A **progress bar** shows how far the operation has advanced.
+* When the operation can be interrupted, a **Cancel** button appears.

+Canceling stops the operation early and leaves the diagram in a consistent state that you can still undo.